microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Expressions.md

 ### Scope

-The comparison property `scope` is used with a condition to evaluate the scope of the object.
+The comparison property `scope` is used with a condition to evaluate any scopes assigned to the object.
 The `scope` property must be set to `.`.
 Any other value will cause the condition to evaluate to `false`.